 Recommended solar products

-EECA’s approved list will make it easy for consumers to choose rooftop solar panels, inverters and batteries that meet our recommendation for efficiency and demand flexibility.
+EECA’s approved list makes it easy to choose solar technology that meets our recommendation for efficiency and demand flexibility.
+The list of panels and inverters will continue to grow, and batteries will be added soon.

 -